axontic/memory-checker/README.md

 # memory-checker
-Helm Chart for checking high memory intense Pods and restart their Deployments
+A Helm chart to restart the top memory-consuming pods through Kubernetes Cronjobs